 Despite having some serious (and apparently isolated) issues with his unit's battery, our fearless leader Artem is thoroughly enjoying his Moto 360 smartwatch.
 He described the Stealth360 watch face from developer Flying Rhino as, and I quote, "sweet as hell."

 Stealth360 shies away from some of the more conventional Braun-style designs included with the Moto 360 itself, in favor of something closer to a Razer or Alienware look.
 (Think Tron, but with a little more restraint.)
+Despite hands and markers that are designed to look sleek, it's pretty functional as a standard watch, thanks to easy-to-read layout.
+The gradient on the background really helps the hands pop, despite the all-dark color scheme.
 Read More

 With the obvious exception of watch faces themselves, there aren't many parts of Android Wear that actually benefit from the round screens of the Moto 360 and the upcoming G Watch R - not even Google's official apps.
 A new and relatively humble tip calculator is the first Wear app I've seen that makes really excellent use of the extra radial space.
 It's called (appropriately) Wear Tip Calculator.